tylunel/pvpumpingsystem/docs/source/installation.rst

 them are detailled here, mainly thought for newcomers.
 Experienced users can modify it to their liking.

-**Do you plan on contributing or editing the code but you are new to Python?**

-    If the answer to this is *Yes*, follow the :ref:`anacondagit` instructions to install pvpumpingsystem along with Anaconda and Git.
+    For people uncomfortable with package management, but who still plan on contributing or editing the code, follow the :ref:`anacondagit` instructions to install pvpumpingsystem along with Anaconda and Git.

-    If the answer to this is *No*, follow the :ref:`simple` instructions to install pvpumpingsystem alone.
+    For people only interested in the use of the package, follow the :ref:`simple` instructions to install pvpumpingsystem alone.

 Installing pvpumpingsystem is similar to installing most scientific python